steveGF36752/op4comma2/README.md

 Slow down for curves (BETA)

 MAD mode (ON by default) for no disengae on brake or gas, this will disable all logging and uploads, use the cruise button ta actvate.

+Retropilot Server Ready

 Auto Lane Change with Blind spot monitoring (No Nudge)